-MGT-4635: Industrial and Organizational Psychology - 3 hours
+MGT-4635: Industrial and Organizational Psychology (3 hours)

 Principles of psychology relevant to understanding and solving problems in business and industry.
 Emphasis on scientific methods to study problems, theories of leadership, motivation and human resource management.
-Cross-listed with PSY-4635.
+Cross-Listed: PSY-4635.

-MGT-4950: Independent Study in Management - 3 hours
+MGT-4950: Independent Study in Management (3 hours)